 - Do the muscles in your arms and legs cramp for no reason?

 - Do you find it difficult to concentrate?

 - Do you just feel “off” and can’t really explain it?

 - Are you fingers and toes always cold?

 - Do you find yourself cancelling evening or weekend plans regularly because you just don’t have the energy?

 - All of the above may be signs and symptoms of a low-functioning thyroid.
 If you answered “yes” to 5 or more of these questions and your first morning axillary temperature test is below 97 degrees, bring this information to your medical doctor.

 If This Is You

-Have your doctor run a Reverse T3 test.
-For an undiagnosed low thyroid ask for a test called Reverse T3 (rT3).
+For an undiagnosed low thyroid, have your doctor run a test called Reverse T3 (rT3).
 The rT3 hormone is the reverse or opposite of the thyroid hormone T3.
 When rT3 levels are high, it will slow the thyroid.
 Most doctors don’t run this test unless you ask for it.

 Thyroid Dysfunction and Toxic Metals